Naveen-Kumar-Murugan/LineNavigator-Bot/README.md

 - [Contact](#contact)

 ## Introduction 🌟
 The LineNavigator-Bot is an autonomous robot that can follow a line on the ground while avoiding obstacles.
-It is a great project for learning about embedded systems, robotics, and sensor integration.
-This bot can be used in various applications, including warehouse automation, manufacturing, and educational purposes.
+It is a great project for learning about embedded systems, robotics, and sensor integration.This bot can be used in various applications, including warehouse automation, manufacturing,and educational purposes.

 ## Components 🛠️
 - **Arduino Board**: The central microcontroller used to process inputs from sensors and control the motors.